Early Settlement, Founding and Naming

 Resources: Abundant lakes, rivers and streams provided a rear-round fishing and attracted deer, turkey and geese to the area.
 This provide both nutrition and income for the settlers in the worst of times such as droughts or the depression.

-In this photo you will find Herman Brunk with his grader, Herman owned a farm on Christberg Road with more than 120 Acres.
-His family is well established in Jefferson County and his son Frank Brunk served on the Town Board for several years.
+In this photo you will find Herman Brunk with his grader, Herman owned a farm near Sullivan with more than 120 Acres.
+His family is well established in Jefferson County and his nephew Frank Brunk served on the Town Board for several years.

 Technological Advancements